 Causes of High Credit Risk and Managing them

 Now that we know that MFIs have to undertake the credit risk, the question is why different MFIs have different degrees of credit risk indicated by their different values of PAR?
-Even in the same geographic location with similar client profiles, different MFIs have different values of PAR, reflecting different degree of credit risk they are exposed to.
+Even in the same geographic location with similar client profiles, different MFIs have different values of PAR, reflecting the different degrees of credit risk they are exposed to.

 4. Unclear communication about product and methodology- Clear communication of policies and procedures is very important.
 If the clients do not know the policies and procedures it can result in confusion and delinquencies even if clients are capable of paying

-9. Corruption – Corruption at field staff level such as taking bribe for loans or frauds can result in delinquencies.
+9. Corruption – Corruption at field staff levels such as taking bribe for loans or frauds can result in delinquencies.
 A staff taking favor from clients cannot enforce discipline or strict repayments.
 If the staff is committing fraud it will also show up as delinquency.

 Impact of Delinquencies